 Do you remember a time when a copy line meant a list of people who received an actual paper copy of a document?
 Business processes can be stuck in the past, creating confusion and waste.
-How can document management help your business?
+How can document management systems help your business?

 Today, documents can be scanned into electronic storage solutions and retrieved, when necessary, with minimal effort.
 Documents can be scanned using a multifunction printer (MFP) and delivered via customized workflows to cloud storage, email addresses, USB drives, or other company-authorized electronic locations.
 Filing protocols and document management processes make electronic storage similar to paper systems, but cost, space, and time can be significantly reduced.